clayrobbins/SlowDAO/index.md

 ---

 <h4 style="font-size: 22px">THE SLOW VENTURES / INFLUENCER FUND /</h4>
-<p style="margin-top: -8px;">Supporting modern creators and influencers with professional seed capital to grow their communities and fulfill their potential.
+<p style="margin-top: -8px;">The Slow Ventures Influencer Fund is setup to directly support creators and influencers with professional & aligned capital to grow their communities and fulfill their full potential.

+We firmly believe that the most valuable brands of the future are going to be people rather than companies.
+However, in order to get to a future a few key things need to change about how influencer brands are built, financed and valued….
+[Learn More](http://influence.slow.co/thesis))

 <hr>